-- 22) The First Examination for Medical Degrees shall consist of examination of all modules that comprise Phase I of the MBBS course as approved by the Senate. - 23) The course shall be of 5 terms duration and the examination shall be held at the end of the 5th term of study.
-One repeat examination will be held not less than 6 weeks after publication of the results of the main examination. - 24) A candidate for the examination should have - Followed the prescribed course of study to the satisfaction of the Senate and present evidence of satisfactory completion of mandatory course work and in-course assessments and - Obtained the Certificate of Competency in English awarded by the English Language Teaching Unit (ELTU) of the University of Kelaniya. - 25) The First Examination shall consist of two components, entitled Unit 1 and Unit 2. - 26) There shall be 2 continuous assessments held after the end of the 2nd and 3rd terms, and entitled CA1 and CA2 respectively, which shall contribute towards the final mark in the Unit 1 examination. - 27) There shall be 2 continuous assessments, held after the end of the 4th and 5th terms, and entitled CA3 and CA4 respectively, which shall contribute towards the final mark in the Unit 2 examination. - 28) A student must sit for his / her first attempt at the First Examination within 4 years of his / her commencing academic work in the Faculty. - 29) The following criteria shall be used to determine examination outcome: - a) A candidate who obtains an overall mark of 50% or more and a total of 45% or more for the summative examination4 theory papers in a given Unit, shall be considered to have
+- 23) The First Examination for Medical Degrees shall consist of examination of all modules that comprise Phase I of the MBBS course as approved by the Senate. - 24) The course shall be during the first two academic years and the First Examination for Medical Degrees shall be held at the end of the second academic year.
+One repeat examination will be held not less than 6 weeks after publication of the results of the main examination. - 25) A candidate for the examination should have - a) followed the prescribed course of study to the satisfaction of the Senate and present evidence of satisfactory completion of mandatory course work and in-course assessments and - b) obtained the Certificate of Competency in English awarded by the Language Teaching Unit (ELTU) of the Faculty of Medicine of the University of Kelaniya. - 26) The First Examination shall consist of two components entitled Unit 1 and Unit 2.
+The Unit 1 consists of part A. The Unit 2 consists of Parts B and Ciii. - 27) There shall be three continuous assessments, which shall contribute towards the final mark in the first examination for medical degrees. - 28) Part A, Part B and Part C of all three continuous assessments shall contribute to 30% of the overall mark for the corresponding Parts of the First Examination for Medical Degrees. - 29) A student must sit for his / her first attempt at the First Examination within 4 years of his / her commencing academic work in the Faculty.